Explainable Bayesian deep learning through input-skip Latent Binary Bayesian Neural Networks: Experiments

 To assess and compare our methods, we use both synthetic and real-world datasets.
 For an overview, we refer to Figure \ref{fig:datasets}.
-To account for random variability, for all experiments, we run the different methods ten times and then report minimum, median, and maximum results.
-All hyperparameters and settings used for these experiments can be found in Table \ref{tab:paramMat}, while initialization for inclusion probabilities can be found in Table \ref{tab:initInclusionProb}.
+To account for random variability, for all experiments, we run the different methods ten times on different seeds and then report minimum, median, and maximum results.
+All hyperparameters and settings used for these experiments can be found in Table \ref{tab:paramMat}, while initialization for inclusion probabilities can be found in Table \ref{tab:initInclusionProb}, both found in Appendix \ref{appendix:A}.
 All networks will be trained using the logistic function, also known as the sigmoid function, as the activation function for all hidden nodes.

-\subsection{Global explanations and model performance}
+\subsection{Global Explanations and Model Performance}

 In the first section, we start with a synthetic dataset to illustrate how our method performs with different levels of correlations, first with linear, and then non-linear data.
 We also check how well our method does at picking out the correct data-generating covariates.
 Following this, we compare results on real-world datasets.
 Additionally, we explore global explanations on these datasets i.e. checking which variables are influencing predictions in general.
-All experiments can be found and repreoduced from \url{https://github.com/eirihoyh/ISLaB-LBBNN}.
+All experiments can be found and reproduced from \url{https://github.com/eirihoyh/ISLaB-LBBNN/tree/JAIR}.

-\subsubsection{Simulated linear data}
+\subsubsection{Simulated Linear Data}

 At first, we explore two toy examples to demonstrate how the models perform when the underlying structure of the data is known.
 In the first example, $\textbf{X} = [\textbf{\textit{x}}_1, \textbf{\textit{x}}_2, \textbf{\textit{x}}_3, \textbf{\textit{x}}_4]$, will be sampled independently from uniform distributions, spanning from $-10$ to $10$.
 Additionally, $\textbf{\textit{x}}_3$ will be made gradually more dependent on $\textbf{\textit{x}}_1$ through the following equation: